suboptimalprimate/it-express-website/README.md

 # it-express-website

-This repo contains the static files for the IT Express website along with a small Express server for handling form submissions.
+This repo contains the static files for the IT Express website and a small Express server used only for local development.
+Form submissions are handled by a Cloudflare Worker which sends the details to the service email.

 ```
 public/